 Energetics connects molecular behaviour to spontaneous change.
 Mastering enthalpy cycles, entropy arguments, and ΔG calculations is essential for structured questions across Papers 2 and 3.
 Use this note alongside worksheets stored at https://eclatinstitute.sg/blog/h2-chemistry-notes.
 For the full topic map and paper weightings, see our H2 Chemistry Syllabus 2026-27 overview.

-Status: SEAB H2 Chemistry (9476, first exam 2026) syllabus and Chemistry Data Booklet last checked 2026-01-13.
-Core Idea 3 Topic 7 is assessed across Papers 1–3.
+Status: SEAB's current H2 Chemistry (9476) syllabus PDF is labelled for 2026, and the current Chemistry Data Booklet is labelled 8873/9476/9813 for use from 2026 in non-practical papers.
+Core Idea 3 Topic 7 is assessed across Papers 1-3.

 Quick revision box